 Your group manager will send your flight packet with your final documents approximately two to three weeks before your departure date.

 Provide your frequent flyer program account number upon check-in at the airline counter.
 Verify that your number has been input on your record.
 Retain your ticket receipt and boarding pass stubs until proper credit is received from the airline via your frequent flyer account.

-All rooms have private facilities.
+Most hotel rooms have private facilities.
 Other amenities vary by hotel.
-Ask your group manager for the web site listing of your confirmed hotel(s) for further information.
+Ask your group manager for the website of your confirmed hotel(s) for further information.

-Most hotels used in our programs provide hair dryers, however all European and Middle East countries run on a 220-volt current, therefore electrical adaptors and converters are required if you plan to bring your own appliances (hair dryer, etc.) For specific information on converters/adaptors for the country you are visiting, visit: http://www.travelproducts.com/electricity_guide.htm
+Most hotels used in our programs provide hair dryers.
+All European and Middle Eastern countries run on a 220-volt current, therefore electrical adaptors and converters are required if you plan to bring your own appliances (hair dryers, etc).

 You will receive this information with your final documents, about two to three weeks prior to departure.

 Please include this information on your emergency contact form, which you will receive with your welcome documents.
 We also advise that you release this information directly to your tour manager upon arrival so that they can alert the dining staff appropriately.